zhoujh30/CarND-Traffic-Sign-Classifier-Project/README.md

 | Yield     			| Yield      				        			|

 The model was able to correctly guess 5 of the 7 traffic signs, which gives an accuracy of 71.4%.
 This is much lower compared to the test set accuracy (94.1%).
-To improve the prediction result on new traffic signs, we can:
-* further improve the model
-* increase the sample size of new images (collect a lot more new signs) for comparison
+To improve the prediction result on new traffic signs, we can definitely further improve the model.
+But to have a meaningful comparison, we may also want to largely increase the sample size of new images.

-#### 3. Explore top 5 softmax probabilities for each image
+#### Explore top 5 softmax probabilities for each image

 ##### Bumpy Road

 ![alt text][image9]

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were

 ##### Speed Limit (30km/h)